baltimoreheritage/civil-rights-heritage/equal-employment.md

 In 1906, “THEIR HOPE IS IN WORK”

 > Harry S. Cummings, the colored lawyer, delivered -an address Tuesday night tho Allen Literary and Christian League in Allen African Methodist pal Church, Lexington and Carlton streets.
-He said, in part:' "I am deeply concerned,' as this subject of work affects -the people of…[^2]
+He said, in part:' "I am deeply concerned,' as this subject of work affects -the people of… [@_their_1906]

 # 1929 – 1954